 The scheme was developed to mirror the adjacent public library.
 The properties were constructed with thin joint block walls with an insulated render.
 The triple glazed windows were manufactured with timber frames constructed with wood from sustainable forests.
 Features include mechanical ventilation and heat recovery, photo voltaic panelling, hot water solar panelling and rainwater harvesting.

-In 2012 it won an East Midlands Forum for the Built Environment (fbe) award.
+In 2012 Vicarage Court won “Derbyshire Scheme of the Year” at the East Midlands Forum for the Built Environment (fbe) awards..

 - Civil engineer